3mdeb/news-and-ideas/post.md

 `RDX:RAX` means 128-bit value with higher 64-bits in `RDX`
 and other in `RAX`.
 Such a solution let us never lose data due to overflow.
-On the otherhand cause a pitfall of `DIV` instruction — if operand is not enough to make result 64-bit or operand is 0 — CPU exception is issued (mentioned later).
+On the other hand, cause a pitfall of `DIV` instruction — if the operand is not enough to make result 64-bit or operand is 0 — CPU exception is issued (mentioned later).

 There are also special instructions and registers for floating